COMP 5960/6960 - 091 BioMedical Data Analysis (Python)

 Grading

-Grade: Each short course contains a number of projects that are at the end of each “module”.
+Grade: Each short course contains of a number of projects that are at the end of each “module”.

 Your grade for each short course will be based on the average of your individual project scores.

-Your grade for the entire composite course will correspond to the average score you receive across the four short courses.
+Your grade for the entire composite course will be correspond to the average score you receive across the four short courses.

 Late policy: If you do not complete a short-course by its due date (see above), you will lose 2% of your grade from that short-course per day, unless instructor permission is granted.